vinlin24/cs143-notebooks/14 Join Algorithms (Continued).md

 A [**hypergraph**](https://en.wikipedia.org/wiki/Hypergraph) is itself a generalization of a graph.
 In a graph, an **edge** only connects two nodes.
 In a hypergraph, an edge can connect any number of nodes&mdash;a **hyperedge**.
 This allows us to connect tuples with size greater than 2, like some $(y, i, j) \in S$.

-Constructing a hypergraph from a set of relations is similar to before:
+Constructing a hypergraph from a set of relations is slightly different from before:

 Firstly, we have one node per *unique* variable.